shinjuno123/-nystagmusAICode/README.md

-Code files will be uploaded in "code" folder so check it out These codes are for nystagmus detection and the most of the symptoms of this nystagmus is "shaking eyes"
+Code files will be uploaded in "code" folder so check it out These codes are for nystagmus detection and the most of the symptoms are "shaking eyes"

 - making connected layer having 2 inputs each and preprocessing test data
 - x1 is the first input so the numpy array structure will be (N, 15, 60, 160)